Lumavate-Team/documentation/docs/3-CLI.rst

        - The microservice container you want to edit.
      * - ``--port INTEGER``
        - The port that the version will run on.
 This will either be set in your code or be your programming language’s default port.
+     * - ``--editor-port INTEGER``
+       - The editor port checked by the Visual Studio Code Luma extension.
+     * - ``--is-editable``
+       - Marks the microservice version as editable.
+Editable versions can be edited through the Visual Studio Code Luma extension.
      * - ``-image, --docker-image "FILE PATH"``
        - The absolute path where the microservice Docker file is located.
 For example: C:/Users/User/Desktop/Folder/dockerfile.py.
      * - ``-path, --microservice-file-path "FILE PATH"``